What's Up With Online Therapy and Marriage Counseling?

 Are online therapy services a good idea?

-Interestingly, NPR radio ran a story this week about the merits of therapy via telephone or the internet.
+NPR radio ran a story about the merits of therapy via telephone or the internet.
 Their report discusses the pros and cons of Skype therapy for folks who want counseling help without having to leave their home or office.
 Their overall assessment was definitely pro.

-Still, consumers do need to beware.
-Online services often are offered by minimally trained and unlicensed therapists, as these counselors do not need to abide by the rules of more conservative mental health professional organizationss such as the professional associations of psychiatrists, psychologists, social workers and marriage and family therapists.
+Consumers do need to beware.
+Online services sometimes are offered by minimally trained and unlicensed therapists, as these counselors do not need to abide by the rules of more conservative mental health professional organizations such as the professional associations of psychiatrists, psychologists, social workers and marriage and family therapists.
 Do check your online therapist's credentials.
 Also, if you are working with someone that does not feel helpful, say goodbye and find another.

 What about online help for couples?
 Is there online marriage counseling?